PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 direct and nested `_optimize_dequant_transposeconv_quantize_chains()` results before changing that adjacent boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Dequant-TransposeConv direct result characterization checkpoint

+`_optimize_dequant_transposeconv_quantize_chains()` returns the fixed one-key dictionary `folded_dequant_transposeconv_quantize_chains`.
+Candidate-missing early exits can prune unused tensors and still return zero, so this counter is not complete mutation evidence.

+The lowerer has two raw direct calls with the live LayoutState.
+Pass-set 1 lies between retained quantized-PReLU and quantized-Reshape results; pass-set 2 lies between retained attention-gate/QDQ and quantized-activation results.
+The layout/attention quantized suffix independently selects the same callback at its fixed index with the live LayoutState.

+A passing contract freezes the one-key schema, both exact direct calls, nested suffix index/context flag, and all four retained-neighbor boundaries.
+A strict expected-failure contract selects the unconsumed observation-only targets `_layout_pass_set_1_dequant_transposeconv_quantize_stats` and `_layout_pass_set_2_dequant_transposeconv_quantize_stats`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.58s`
+- indexed owner behavior, both direct boundaries, attention/quantized suffix, quantized recovery, adjacent result contracts, architecture, and pass- efficiency coverage: `386 passed, 1 xfailed in 18.24s`
+- branch-changed broad suite including the new result contract:
+  `1622 passed, 1 xfailed in 30.56s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented two-result retention contract.
+Replace only the two raw direct expressions with the selected targets.
+Do not change the result schema, GraphIndex construction or mutation, pruning, call order, direct arguments, nested suffix, surrounding calls, guard, dependency, public API, or TensorFlow behavior.
+Keep both results unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.